CAE Reading and Use of English Practice Test 12

 Accommodate (v) —here: to provide something to someone who is need of it.
 It is impossible to accommodate every person’s needs.

-Entrench (v) — to establish something firmly, in way it can no longer be changed.
+Entrench (v) — to establish something firmly, in a way it can no longer be changed.
 The white supremacy ideology was entrenched in nazi doctrine.

 Appeal (n) — the good side or attraction of something.
 The main appeal of having a car is the freedom of movement it provides.